gbv/jskos-server/README.md

   ```

 ### POST /registries
-Saves an annotation or multiple registries in the database.
+Saves one registry or multiple registries in the database.

 * **URL Params**

   `bulk=[boolean]` `1` or `true` enable bulk mode for importing multiple registries into the database.
-Errors for individual registries will be ignored and existing registries will be overridden.
+Existing registries will be overridden.
 The resulting set will only include the `id` for each registry that was written into the database.

 * **Success Response**